inrae/jupyterhub-vm/README.md

 * with the help of _Packer_, _Vagrant_ and _Ansible_ tools
 * for using with _VirtualBox_ or _OpenStack_.

+Can be used as a model to implement other applications.

+All the tools used are exclusively free and open-source.

 ### JupyterHub

 [JupyterHub](https://jupyter.org/hub) runs in the cloud or on your own hardware, and makes it possible to serve a pre-configured data science environment to any user in the world.
 It is customizable and scalable, and is suitable for small and large teams, academic courses, and large-scale infrastructure.